fredxc/word-display/README.md

 # ⚡ Ephemeral Word Display

 This is my submission for the **Frontend/Fullstack Challenge** by Struck.
-It’s a real-time, styled Next.js app that displays a randomly generated word, automatically refreshes every 10 seconds, and keeps a short history—with bonus word frequency analytics backed by a PostgreSQL database via Prisma.

 ---